sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 [This is a video demonstrating the hud for both home point and ESP32 radar tracking](https://youtu.be/zzKkcd5_cY4?t=27).

+## Formation Flight

+The [FormationFlight](https://formationflight.org/) project is separate to INAV ESP32 Radar.
+Both firmware's provide a means of RF communication between multiple aircraft..
+But its more versatile, using the same hardware as the ELRS project.
+And has many advantages over the original Lora ESP32 boards.
+Being that the hardware is smaller, lighter and cheaper.
+The INAV project supports the use of both types of hardware and software for OSD craft radar display.
+It depends on your choice.

+If you require assistance with setting up FormationFlight.
+You can ask on its [Discord](https://discord.gg/SbJcK3Ee)

 ## What's displayed exactly ?